 Whether you are seeking immediate care for an emergency root canal, need a tooth pulled because the root is exposed or simply need the peace of mind to stop worrying about a chipped town, Wells Family Dental Group has a team of dental professionals that can calm your nerves.
 It is very challenging to perform at a high level in your current occupation when your every thought is on the health of your teeth.
 As a dental group that has assisted thousands in dental emergencies, allow us to ease your mental and physical pain.

 Our friend Brian Levitin, a renowned Lakewood, Colorado emergency dentist likes to say, “emergencies happen but prevention is the way to keep your teeth healthy.”
 We are here for you during an emergency, but remember to get those bi-yearly dental checkups to make certain you are free of cavities, loose crowns or exposed roots.

 Convenient Office Hours

 In 2020, Wells Family Dentistry would proudly like to inform you that we are keeping our convenient hours available to best assist our patient’s needs.
 We understand that juggling a 9 am until 5 pm job can be difficult when also trying to balance the kids in school and extracurricular activities.
-For these reasons, Wells Family Dentistry recognizes how challenging it may be for some families to visit the dentist during these times.
+For these reasons, Wells Family Dental Group recognizes how challenging it may be for some families to visit the dentist during these times.
 Therefore, our office is conveniently open on some nights and weekends to best suit your family’s needs.